 What are CRIDF’s aims?

-The Climate Resilient Infrastructure Development Facility (CRIDF) is a DFID (UK Aid) supported programme working to provide long-term solutions to water issues that affect poor communities in Southern Africa.
+The Climate Resilient Infrastructure Development Facility (CRIDF) is a FCDO (Foreign, Commonwealth & Development Office) supported programme working to provide long-term solutions to water issues that affect poor communities in Southern Africa.
 Our focus is not on building short-term water infrastructure, but on working with organisations to show them how they can better build and manage their own water infrastructure to improve people’s lives.

 Because rivers, lakes and river basins cross borders, CRIDF is working with 12 different countries in Southern Africa that share water resources.
 In so doing, CRIDF aims to improve the lives of over 200 million people, many of them extremely poor.